JamesParrott/sdna_lite/README.md

 ### Documentation

-An automated build of the documentation can be found on [readthedocs](https://sdna-open.readthedocs.io/en/latest/index.html).
+At the present time the best source of documentation is the manual hosted on the [sDNA/sDNA+ website](https://www.cardiff.ac.uk/sdna).
+If you build the project yourself, a copy of the docs will also be built from source in the repository.

 ### Support